-Just over the Utah border, visit Nevada’s only national park, Great Basin, where you can explore the inside of the Earth and the top of a 13,000-foot peak on the same day.
+Just over the Utah border, visit Nevada’s unknown national park, Great Basin National Park, where you can explore the inside of the Earth and the top of a 13,000-foot peak on the same day.
 Here are three unusual sights to see in the park plus more to do in the national heritage area.

 1. Bristlecone Pine Trail

 See some of the oldest trees in the world on this 2.8-mile roundtrip hike.
 Bristlecone pines thrive in harsh conditions and grow above treeline, so this hike starts at 9,800 feet.
 You’ll gain 600 feet in elevation as you walk this trail, which is dotted by interpretive signs that explain why bristlecone pines play an important role in the ecosystem.
 One of these trees, nicknamed the Prometheus Tree, was cut down by geographer Donald Currey in 1964.
 It had 4,862 tree growth rings, indicating the tree was nearly 5,000 years old.
 You can count its rings today in the visitor center.
 Bristlecone pines are now protected on federal land and cannot be cut down.

 If you walk further down the trail, you can spot the only glacier in Nevada at the base of Wheeler Peak, a 13,000-foot mountain.

 2. Lehman Caves